 The Trammpolin® meniscus prosthesis is an anatomically shaped, non-biodegradable polymer implant designed to mimic the function of the natural medial meniscus by functioning as a shock absorber within the knee joint.
 The Trammpolin® meniscus prosthesis is implanted by an arthroscopic procedure with a specific surgical instrument set to determine correct meniscus prosthesis size and facilitate proper placement of the meniscus prosthesis with fixation screws.

-In addition to the ongoing clinical study, the Trammpolin® meniscus prosthesis has been extensively studied throughout its design and development.
+The Trammpolin® meniscus prosthesis has been extensively studied throughout its design and development.
 Below is a selection of publications on pre-clinical research.

 Vrancken ACT, Hannink G, Madej W, Verdonschot N, van Tienen TG, Buma P. In Vivo Performance of a Novel, Anatomically Shaped, Total Meniscal Prosthesis Made of Polycarbonate Urethane: A 12-Month Evaluation in Goats.
 Am J Sports Med.
 2017 Oct;45(12):2824-2834.

 Vrancken ACT, Eggermont F, van Tienen TG, Hannink G, Buma P, Janssen D, Verdonschot N; Functional biomechanical performance of a novel anatomically shaped polycarbonate urethane total meniscus replacement; Knee Surgery, Sports Traumatology, Arthroscopy (2016), 24:1485-1494